 Feeling very satisfied and full, we moved back through to the Library.
 We chatted to some of the other guests, while James kept us entertained with tales of the house’s many ghosts.

 But ghost stories don’t spook me, and I enjoyed a fabulous night’s sleep in the stunning Nightingale Suite.

 Breakfast in the Mansion Kitchen

-After a wonderful night’s sleep and a couple of cups of tea in our room, Mark and I headed down to the Mansion Kitchen for breakfast.
+After a wonderful night’s sleep and a couple of cups of tea in our room, we headed down to the Mansion Kitchen for breakfast.

 I love that breakfast is served in this room.
 It’s smaller and cosier than the grand style of the Dining Room, lending itself to a relaxed start to the day.

 The walls are lined with vintage kitchen paraphernalia, and I love that the original kitchen range has been left in situ.

 Coffee and tea were soon brought over to our table, while we perused the breakfast menu.
 And once our order had been taken, we took our opportunity to explore the buffet options.